3-Ingredient Orange Cream Smoothie

 - Unsweetened vanilla almond milk (use protein nut milk for a protein boost)

-This smoothie is a great way to utilize the fresh oranges that are in season right now.
+This orange smoothie is a great way to utilize the fresh oranges that are in season right now.
 I actually use Cuties in my smoothies because I always have a bowl full of those easy-peel mandarins on my counter, but you can use regular oranges as well.

 Many orange cream smoothies contain yogurt for creaminess, but I’ve found that banana and almond milk will make a smoothie just as creamy.